fanboimsft/dracut-ntfsloop/README.md

 * dracut
 * fuse, mount.cifs, kpartx, losetup
-* kernel compiled with `IP: kernel level autoconfiguration and IP: DHCP support` (someone more skilled can probably get systemd-networkd working in the initramfs instead)
+* kernel compiled with `IP: kernel level autoconfiguration and IP: DHCP support`

 The disk image should contain a full partition table.
 From any linux distro: